 Hankerin’ for a hunk of steel

-Buy a piece of stainless steel cable that length plus a few inches on each end to swage eyes.
-I cut a piece from a retired shroud.
-At your West Marine or other marine supply business that will let you borrow their swaging bench, purchase a stainless steel thimble for each end and two Nicropress sleeves for each end.
+- Go to your local West Marine or other marine supply store that has a swaging bench that you can use.
+Buy a piece of stainless steel wire the same length as your measurement plus a few inches on each end to crimp thimble eyes.
+I like to cut them from a retired shroud.
+Also purchase a stainless steel thimble for each end and two Nicropress sleeves for each end.

-Make eyes in both ends of the pendant using the crimping tool at the swaging bench.
-West Marine doesn’t allow its employees to swage cable for its customers, presumably due to liability reasons, but they will help you if you need it to do the job yourself.
+- Make eyes in both ends of the pendant using the crimping tool at the swaging bench.
+West Marine doesn’t allow its employees to crimp wire sleeves for its customers (presumably due to liability reasons) but they will help you to do the job yourself.

-If there isn’t a gauge available with the swaging tool to measure the finished crimps for the correct maximum diameter, use a micrometer to measure them.
-Compare your measurements with references for the type of sleeves you used like this one to ensure that the crimps are strong enough.
+Important note: Weak crimps in the sleeves can cause the pendant to pull apart in strong winds.
+Correctly formed crimps have a specific maximum diameter depending on the sleeve.
+If there isn’t a gauge available with the crimping tool to measure your finished crimps, use a micrometer to measure them.
+Compare your measurements with references like this one for the type of sleeves you used.
+If your crimps are oversize, ask the store staff to adjust the tool and then recrimp the sleeves until they meet the specifications.
 West Marine does not periodically test and calibrate their tools.
-The swaging tool at my local West Marine store was significantly out of adjustment and made weak crimps until I adjusted the tool.
+The crimping tool at my local West Marine store was significantly out of adjustment and made weak crimps until I adjusted the tool myself.
 This isn’t as critical for a foresail pendant as it is for standing rigging where a crimp failure could be dangerous.

-Here are some tips for a strong connection:
+Here are some tips for a strong crimps:

-- Make two or three evenly spaced crimps in each sleeve depending on the length of the sleeve
+- Make two or three evenly spaced crimps in each sleeve depending on the length of the sleeve.
+Don’t crimp the entire length of the sleeve.

-- Be sure the cable is tight around the thimble before crimping
+- Be sure the wire is tight around the thimble before crimping

 - Position the first sleeve tight against the thimble